Santa Ana E-1 and E-2 Visa Attorney

 The United States has treaties with approximately 80 countries throughout the world which will allow nationals of those countries to obtain a work visa to trade (E-1) between their country and the U.S. or to invest (E-2) in a business in the U.S. If you are planning to obtain either of these visas, it is important to work with a team of Santa Ana E-1 Treaty Trader and E-2 Investor lawyers who can help you achieve your goals.

 U.S. Immigration Law Group, LLP has an excellent record of successfully representing those seeking E-1 and E-2 visas.
 We have helped numerous investors and traders from various treaty countries to take advantage of this valuable program.

 The process of obtaining an E-1 or E-2 visa is quite complicated and cumbersome.
 The requirements and manner of submission vary depending on the type of business and the consular post through which the application will be processed.
-U.S. Immigration Law Group, LLP has the experience necessary to ensure that your application complies with the regulations, the ability to evaluate whether an investment will be sufficient, and the knowledge of both the type and amount of evidence necessary to ensure an application is complete for submission the first time.
+The Santa Ana E-1 and E-2 visa lawyers from the U.S. Immigration Law Group, LLP have the experience necessary to ensure that your application complies with the regulations, the ability to evaluate whether an investment will be sufficient, and the knowledge of both the type and amount of evidence necessary to ensure an application is complete for submission the first time.